Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Introduction

 This paper presents advances for the inference of experimental impurity transport coefficients focusing on spectroscopic constraints and forward model fidelity.
 We significantly expand on previous work presented in Ref.~\cite{Sciortino2020InferenceSelection}, where a fully-Bayesian framework was applied for the first time to an Alcator C-Mod high-performance discharge.
-Here, we present new statistical techniques that have recently been added to this Bayesian workflow.
-Most importantly, we describe a novel forward model for the entire K$_\alpha$ spectrum of Ca ($Z=20$) measured via high-resolution X-ray Imaging Crystal Spectroscopy (XICS) on Alcator C-Mod.
+Here, new statistical techniques that have recently been added to this Bayesian workflow are presented.
+Most importantly, this paper describes a novel forward model for the entire K$_\alpha$ spectrum of Ca ($Z=20$) measured via high-resolution X-ray Imaging Crystal Spectroscopy (XICS) on Alcator C-Mod.
 This synthetic diagnostic offers constraints on core impurity transport after Laser Blow-Off (LBO) injections, which provide a clear \emph{non-perturbative} source of \emph{trace}, \emph{non-recycling} ions~\cite{Howard2011CharacterizationSystem, Marmar1975SystemPlasmas}.
 The XICS measurements are complemented by Extreme Ultra-Violet (EUV) spectroscopy, which constrains the transport of multiple charge states closer to the edge.
 To the authors' knowledge, this is the first time that the impact of charge exchange (CX) between neutrals and impurities is included in an iterative framework to infer radial profiles of particle transport coefficients.
-We do so based on atomic D neutral density predictions from SOLPS-ITER~\cite{Wiesen2015ThePackage,Bonnin2016PresentationModelling} simulations using the EIRENE Monte Carlo neutral model~\cite{Reiter2005TheCodes}, which are compared to experimental Ly$_\alpha$ measurements at the midplane for three discharges.
+This is done based on atomic D neutral density predictions from SOLPS-ITER~\cite{Wiesen2015ThePackage,Bonnin2016PresentationModelling} simulations using the EIRENE Monte Carlo neutral model~\cite{Reiter2005TheCodes}, which are compared to experimental Ly$_\alpha$ measurements at the midplane for three discharges.